Sagres The Algarve, Portugal Travel Guide

 Pastel de Nata (custard tart), Bolo de Bolacha (layered biscuit cake), and Dom Rodrigos (egg thread sweets) are popular.

-Good for sourcing ingredients for cooking.
+Good for sourcing components for cooking.

 Not a main focus in Sagres dining.